suyn1314/SDQQ2022FF/README.md

 The `BoundingBox` does not inherit from `Shape`, even it looks like a rectangle, because we say the collision detection does not belong to the nature of shape.
 We do not want to mount any stuff related to collision detection on the `Shape` family.

 `IteratorFactory`: a class declaring methods for creating `Iterator`.
 It has two methods, one has no arguments and another has.
 This is because we have two types of iterator: the iterator for *Leaf*, which is `NullIterator`, and the iterators for *Composite*, which are `DFS/BFSCompoundIterator` and `ListCompoundIterator`.
-The iterator for *Leaf* does not need any arguments but *Composite* needs.
+The iterator for *Leaf* does not need any arguments, but the ones for *Composite* need.
 Therefore, the *Leaf* calls the creating method without argument to create `NullIterator`, and the *Composite* calls the creating method with arguments to create `DFS/BFSCompoundIterator` or `ListCompoundIterator`.

 ```c++
 Shape *cir = new Circle(...);